Adaptive compressed sensing - a new class of self-organizing coding models for neuroscience: Simulation experiments with adaptive compressed sensing

-The coding networks described in section~\ref{models} were compared in their ability to code patches of natural scene images and form receptive fields.
+We compared the ability of networks described in section~\ref{models} to code patches of natural scene images and form receptive fields.
 The images were preprocessed by ``whitening,'' as described in \cite{AN:OlshausenField96}.
 The coding circuits encoded patches of $12\times 12$ pixels, making the dimension of the data $m=144$.
-For ACS we used a sampling matrix $\bf \Phi$ that downsampled the original data to $k=60$ dimensions.
-All our coding circuits contained $n=432$ neurons, thereby producing representations of the original data $a \in \R^n$ that were three times overcomplete.
-In addition to image coding in a primary sensory area we also tested whether the ACS model could be used by a secondary sensory area (2nd stage).
-Our model of the 2nd stage receives a subsampled version of the sparse code generated in the primary visual area $\bf \Phi_2 a(x) \in \R^k$ and produces a sparse codes ${\bf a_2} \in \R^n$, again with $k=60$ and $n=432$.
-All models used a coefficient $\lambda = 0.1$ in the sparseness constraint of Eq.~\ref{acs}.
+For ACS, we used a sampling matrix $\bf \Phi$ that downsampled the original data to $k=60$ dimensions.
+All coding circuits contained $n=432$ neurons, thereby producing representations of the original data $a \in \R^n$ that were three times overcomplete.
+In addition to image coding in a primary sensory area, we also tested whether the ACS model could be used by a secondary sensory area (2nd stage).
+Our model of the 2nd stage receives a subsampled version of the sparse code generated in the primary visual area ${\bf \Phi_2 a(x)} \in \R^k$ and produces a sparse code ${\bf a_2} \in \R^n$, again with $k=60$ and $n=432$.
+Models used a coefficient $\lambda = 0.1$ in the sparseness constraint of Eq.~\ref{acs}.

 Since the ACS model learns a dictionary of the compressed data rather than the original data, the original image cannot be reconstructed from the adapted $\bf \Theta$ matrix.
-Note that computing the data dictionary from $\bf \Theta$ would require an ill-posed step of matrix factorization: $\bf \Theta = \Phi \Psi$.
-Therefore, to assess the quality of the emerging codes in the ACS model we measured receptive fields in the trained circuit (as physiologists do from the responses of real neurons).
-We compute the \textit{receptive fields} for a set $I$ of visual stimuli $\bf x \in \R^m$ as
+Note that computing the data dictionary from $\bf \Theta$ requires an ill-posed step of matrix factorization: $\bf \Theta = \Phi \Psi$.
+Therefore, to assess the quality of the emerging codes in the ACS model, we measured receptive fields in the trained circuit (as physiologists do from the responses of real neurons).
+We compute the \textit{receptive fields} for a set $I$ of visual stimuli ${\bf x} \in \R ^m$ as